b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 @sec:statistics_intro_exercise5_solution).
 Let's say you got a 95% confidence interval for the reduction of (-132, +2).
-The interval encompasses 0, so the true effect may be 0 and you cannot reject $H_{0}$ under those assumptions (p-value would be > 0.05).
+The interval encompasses 0, so the true effect may be 0 and you cannot reject $H_{0}$ under those assumptions (p-value would be greater than 0.05).
 However, the interval is broad, and its lower value is -132, which means that the true reduction level after applying this drug could be even -132 [mg/dL].
 Based on the data from [this table](https://en.wikipedia.org/wiki/Low-density_lipoprotein#Normal_ranges) I guess this could have a big therapeutic meaning.
-So, you might want to consider performing another experiment on the effects of the drug, but this time you should take a bigger sample to dispel the doubt (bigger samples size narrows the 95% confidence interval).
+So, you might want to consider performing another experiment on the effects of the drug, but this time you should take a bigger sample to dispel the doubt (bigger sample size narrows the 95% confidence interval).

 In general one sample t-test is used to check if a sample comes from a